How to Work from Home

 Best work from home jobs for moms

 Moms have additional considerations when looking for work from home jobs.
-They are watching the kids, maintaining a the household, and not always available from 9 to 5.
+They may be reentering the workforce while watching the kids, maintaining a the household, and not always available from 9 to 5.
 To accommodate that, below are five popular jobs for moms in 2019:

 - Medical Transcriptionist